 Stone Crock Restaurant is Celebrating 45 Years and is now Open with a Revamped Menu and Dining Room

-The Fat Sparrow Group is proud to be re-opening its Stone Crock doors with revamped space and new menu on Wednesday, October the 7th.
+The Fat Sparrow Group is proud to have re-opened the Stone Crock doors with revamped space and new menu this past October.

 The date of the reopening coincides with the 45th anniversary of the St. Jacobs restaurant and follows several months of closure to the buffet and indoor dining areas because of the pandemic.